-Five from five for relay clean sweep17 December 2012
+Five from five for relay clean sweep

 The Australian Team have wrapped up proceedings at the 11th FINA World Short Course Championships in Istanbul with a podium finish in every relay event entered for both men and women.

 With six from six in 2008, this was the only other time in swimming history that an Australian senior team has won medals in every relay event entered, sealed on the final night when the men’s 4x100m medley team took bronze behind the USA (3:21.03) and Russia (3:22.86).

 Over the course of the meet the women’s team took two silvers, in the 4x100m freestyle relay and the 4x200m medley relay while the men came away with a silver medal in the 4x200m freestyle, and a bronze in both the 4x100m freestyle and the 4x100m medley relays.

 Coach Leigh Nugent said the success of the relay teams is a reflection on the positive character and culture within the larger Australia Team here.

 “I think our relays were a feature of this team and they play a role in not only getting small groups together but, I believe they play a role in pulling our whole team together,” Nugent said.